natolambert/ros-crazyflie-mbrl/README.md

 crazyflie_ros-pwm-control
 =============

-This is a working ROS directory for controlling a Crazyflie with Crazyradio PA.
-We added a directory to the src called /crazyflie_mpc/ that holds the launch files and scripts needed to run.
+This is a working ROS directory for controlling a Crazyflie with Crazyradio PA. (forked from https://github.com/whoenig/crazyflie_ros) We added a directory to the src called /crazyflie_mpc/ that holds the launch files and scripts needed to run.
 The scripts that do the most of the work are MPController.py and rundynamics_stacked.py.
 These create a ROS node that subscribes to state data and sends controls from the model predictive controller running on a Nvidia Titan.

 Usage Instructions
 ------------------